-Talon wanted to set his great trade going with Acadia and Boston as well as with the West Indies.
+Talon wanted to launch his great trade with Acadia and Boston as well as with the West Indies.
 A stock-growing country, Acadia could supply salted meats.
-In 1671 for example the intendant had bought 60 quintals of beef there.
+In 1671, for example, the intendant had bought 60 quintals of beef there.
 In return Canada would send cereals and flour.
-In this way, and thanks to the line of communications which he hoped to open up between the two colonies, the intendant would have joined closely two regions of New France that had up till then been juxtaposed.
-Acadia had long been obtaining its supplies on the Boston market; while trying to direct Acadia’s trade towards Quebec, the intendant did not nevertheless want to cut off economic relations with the English in America.
+In this way, and thanks to the line of communications he hoped to open up between the two colonies, the intendant would have closely connected two regions of New France that had up till then been juxtaposed.
+Acadia had long been obtaining its supplies on the Boston market; while trying to direct Acadia’s trade towards Quebec, the intendant nevertheless did not want to cut off economic relations with the English in America.
 With the king’s approval he made advances to the authorities in Boston in order to set up a system of exchange.
 His departure, however, put a definite end to this bold plan.

 On leaving France in 1665 Talon had received from the king a promise that he would have to stay only two years in Canada.
-Consequently in November 1666 he had reminded the monarch that the end of his term of office was approaching; from Colbert he had requested permission to leave, in view of his ill health.
+Consequently, in November 1666 he had reminded the monarch that the end of his term of office was approaching; from Colbert he had requested permission to leave, in view of his ill health.
 Nevertheless on 5 April 1667 Colbert had told him that he was to spend a third year in New France.
 The following autumn Talon had been more insistent: his health and family matters compelled him to return to France.
-Yielding to his requests, Colbert had appointed to replace him the Sieur de Boutroue, who landed at Quebec in September 1668.
-Talon left shortly afterwards, on 10 November, regretted by all: “Since he has been here as intendant,” wrote Marie de l’Incarnation, “the country has developed and business has progressed more than they had done since the French have been here.”
+Yielding to his requests, Colbert had appointed to replace him the Sieur de Bouteroue, who landed at Quebec in September 1668.
+Talon left shortly afterwards, on 10 November, to the regret of all: “Since he has been here as intendant,” wrote Marie de l’Incarnation, “the country has developed and business has progressed more than they had done since the French have been here.”

 There was satisfaction too in France.
 Colbert did not try to conceal it: he received Talon and accompanied him into the presence of the king, who talked for an hour with the former intendant.
 Delighted with the colony’s progress, Louis XIV and the minister were afraid that Talon’s absence might harm Canada: they persuaded him to return there in the spring of 1669.

 Talon’s new commission was signed on 10 May 1669; on the 17th he received his instructions and on 15 July he sailed from La Rochelle after settling his family affairs.
-Caught in a gale, the ship spent three months struggling against the elements; it finally put into Lisbon, to be shipwrecked shortly afterwards three leagues out of this port.
+Caught in a gale, the ship spent three months struggling against the elements; it finally put in to Lisbon, to be shipwrecked shortly afterwards, three leagues out of port.
 Talon escaped safe and sound, but his arrival in New France was delayed by a year.
 It was not until 18 Aug.
 1670, after being at sea for three months and going aground off Tadoussac, that he landed at Quebec.

 In particular Talon felt the full weight of the presence of the English on the continent.
 He had in fact been disturbed about it from the time of his first administration.
 On 13 Nov.
-1666, for example, he had suggested to Louis XIV and Colbert the conquest or the acquisition of New Holland in order, he said, to provide a second way of access to Canada and to prevent pelts from being diverted to Manhattan and Orange; moreover, he added, this would be the means of putting the Iroquois at the mercy of the French and of shutting the English up inside the boundaries of their territories.
+1666, for example, he had suggested to Louis XIV and Colbert the conquest or the acquisition of New Holland in order, he said, to provide a second access to Canada and to prevent pelts from being diverted to Manhattan and Orange; moreover, he added, this would be the means of putting the Iroquois at the mercy of the French and of shutting the English inside the boundaries of their territories.
 This idea, which was to be taken up again at the end of the century, was not accepted by the court.
 Nevertheless Talon gave proof of keen political vision, as he also did when he confided to Tracy and Courcelle his fear that in the event of war the English would attack Canada simultaneously from the upper and lower reaches of the St. Lawrence.
-This was foreseeing, 24 years ahead, almost exactly the tactics of the English when, in 1690, they sought to hem in the colony.
+He foresaw, 24 years ahead, almost exactly what tactics the English would use when, in 1690, they sought to hem in the colony.

 The desire to get ahead of the English by taking possession of territory, the need to extend the trade in furs, the obsession with the China Sea, together with the search for mines: these were the motives that incited Talon to set in motion a veritable exploration programme.
 In his usual way he wanted these undertakings to be carried out in an orderly manner: “In all places these adventurers [the explorers] are to keep diaries and answer on their return to the instructions that I have given them in writing.
 In all places they are to take possession, set up the King’s arms, and draw up reports to serve as title claims.”

 Saint-Lusson, it seems, scarcely pushed on past Sault Ste.
 Marie, bringing back at the most some second-hand information about the “link” with the Southern Sea.
 He probably told the intendant about the Mississippi, which was much talked about in the Great Lakes region and which, it was believed, flowed into the Gulf of California.
 In the summer of 1672, perhaps losing hope of seeing La Salle come back, Talon entrusted Louis Jolliet with going to the mouth of this river in order to verify that it did indeed flow into the China Sea.
-In 1674 Jolliet was to return with the certainty that the Mississippi flowed into the Gulf of Mexico; hope was however to be preserved of finding, through one of its tributaries, the Western Passage that was so much desired.
+In 1674 Jolliet was to return with the certainty that the Mississippi flowed into the Gulf of Mexico; hope held out, however, of finding through one of its tributaries the Western Passage that was so much desired.

-Talon was seeking on every side the passage to the Western Sea.
+Talon was looking all around for the passage to the Western Sea.
 He was very much interested in the suggestion made to him at this time by a certain Capt.
 Poulet, who proposed searching for this passage and accomplishing the circumnavigation of America, either by the Northern Sea or the Straits of Magellan.
 With the intendant’s departure, however, this project came to naught.

 In addition to the coal mine which the intendant had discovered in 1666 in the cliff at Quebec but which was impossible to work, there was another on Cape Breton Island which was rich in coal of excellent quality.
 In 1670 Talon sent Capt.
 Poulet to inspect this mine, from which it was thought the ore could easily be extracted, so that a 150-ton ship could take on a full load in a week.
 The assays confirmed the excellent quality of the product, which was nevertheless considered to be a little too small for use in large furnaces.
 Despite the existence of this mine and the diminution of import duties on Canadian coal, there was only a very limited trade in it under the French régime.

-In 1670, still eager to find the exact site of the mine, the intendant entrusted Saint-Lusson with the search for it; this was, in Talon’s words, “the principal object of his mission.”
+In 1670, still eager to find the exact site of the mine, the intendant entrusted Saint-Lusson with searching for it; this was, in Talon’s words, “the principal object of his mission.”
 Saint-Lusson, we know, went to Sault Ste.
-Marie, of which he took possession; it is more than probable however that he did not see Lake Superior, neglecting the primary aim of his trip.
-At all events, he did not bring back any more news than had Peré about the famous copper mine, of which no one ever succeeded in discovering the lode.
+Marie, of which he took possession; it is more than probable, however, that he did not see Lake Superior, neglecting the primary aim of his trip.
+In any event, he did not bring back more news than had Peré about the famous copper mine, of which no one ever succeeded in discovering the lode.
 Frontenac had new searches carried out at the beginning of his governorship, but without any success.
-He considered besides that the distances to be covered made this mine impracticable.
+Besides, he expected that the distances to be covered made this mine impracticable.